Helping our faculty to thrive throughout their career is a priority for

 the UW School of Medicine.

 The Faculty Coaching Program is focused on professional development of our mid-career faculty given the positive impact on leadership development, well-being, and supporting them and their teams.
 This program is growth-oriented with a goal of improving job satisfaction and providing support for faculty at career transition points, particularly those who have moved into or are considering leadership roles.
+Faculty in biomedical research or clinical departments are welcome to apply.

 Alex Molnar